link2427/link2427/README.md

 I also developed a C++ program called Hockey Statistics, which tackles data manipulation and storage utilizing a binary search tree.
 This program is capable of storing, organizing, and computing player data.
 It efficiently handles input, which is processed into an easy-to-read output and copied to a file, making it easy for the user to read their data.

 I am seeking an internship that will allow me to utilize my skills and knowledge to solve complex problems.
 As a hardworking and enthusiastic individual, I am eager to learn and grow in a professional environment.
-I am currently pursuing a B.S. in Computer Science with a 3.2 GPA and have been on the Dean's List in Fall 2021.
+I am currently pursuing a B.S. in Computer Science with a 3.2 GPA.